bmc-compuware/ispw-operations-azure-extension/README.md

 -   **Skip waiting for the completion of the set (if applicable)** : This allows to turn on / off polling a set to wait for the job finish if it is applicable.

 -   **Show Response body in console** : This allows you to turn on / off writing the response body to the log.

+-   **Trust all Certificates** : This allows you to trust self-signed server certificates.\n>Enabling this is not recommended for production environment.
+This is by default set to false.

 Click Save & queue > Save and run.